iceboxfm/icebox/README.md

     flutter build appbundle

-Then upload it to the desired product track in the store.
+Then upload the `./build/app/outputs/bundle/release/app-release.aab` file to the desired product track in the store.

 ## Attributions